What Is Xerostomia?

 FACT

-Randomized clinical trials published in JAMA have demonstrated that acupuncture significantly increases salivary flow and improves quality of life in patients with post-radiation xerostomia, with benefit maintained for months.
+Randomized clinical trials published in JAMA show that acupuncture significantly increases salivary flow and improves quality of life in patients with post-radiation xerostomia, with benefits sustained for months.

 MYTH